Home

 C#

 Readonly.
 This C# keyword prevents a class field from being changed.
-Readonly fields can be initialized at runtime, unlike const values.
+Readonly fields are initialized at runtime.
+Readonly does not affect individual elements in a field like a List.

 const